HowToBamboo/starFighter/README.md

 "# starFighter"
 "# starFighter"
-Soon to be the greatest game ever created.
+\nSoon to be the greatest game ever created.